 One of the best ways to combat memory loss in Alzheimer's disease is to make lists.
-You can write down your goals and aspirations, jot down your thoughts and ideas, document your precious memories, or whatever else you can imagine.
+You can write down your SMART goals and aspirations, jot down your thoughts and ideas, document your precious memories, or whatever else you can imagine.
 Similarly, you can stay aware of your productivity and task completion by writing things down.
 The best way to meet your goals for the day and stay productive is to make a to-do list every morning when you wake up or every night before you fall asleep.

 3. Limit TV and Internet Time